mbenhamd/artificialmind-website/_posts/2019-09-05-decision-tree-from-scratch.md

 ---
 layout: post
-title: "Decision Tree From Scratch "
+title: Decision Tree From Scratch
-description: "Understand the basic of decision tree"
+description: Understand the basic of decision tree
-date: 2019-09-05
+date: 2019-09-05 00:00:00
-tags: [Multi Agent System, Twitter, Sentiment Analysis]
+tags:
+  - Multi Agent System
+  - Twitter
+  - Sentiment Analysis
 ---

-*Presentation of a Decision Tree From Scratch available on my [Github repository](https://github.com/mbenhamd/decision-tree-scratch)*:
+*Presentation of a Decision Tree From Scratch available on my [Github repository](https://github.com/mbenhamd/decision-tree-scratch)*\:

-# Decision Tree
 *This repository was created as part of a course application:* [ici](http://www.math-info.univ-paris5.fr/~bouzy/Doc/AA1/InductionDecisionTree.pdf)
 <!--more-->

-## Introduction
+###### Introduction

 Decision trees are a method used in machine learning to perform the **classification** and **prediction** of many phenomena such as weather events for example.